LieberLieber/LemonTree.Automation.Workflows/.github/README.md

 ## PublishComponents
 On push to Master the LemonTree Components defined in the Model specified in the Environment are written to disk.
 In the next steps they are published as artifacts.
+The MPMS packages are then imported on a "Pro Cloud" repository and can be accesed via: https://test.lieberlieber.com/webea/index.php?m=3

+## ConsistencyCheck
+On push the model consistency check is run, for now the results are just in the action output